Denisovan: Taxonomy

-Denisovans may represent a new species of Homo or an archaic subspecies of Homo sapiens (modern humans), but there are too few fossils to erect a proper taxon.
-Proactively proposed species names for Denisovans are H. denisova or H. altaiensis.
+Denisovans might represent a new species of Homo or an archaic subspecies of Homo sapiens (modern humans), but up until the Harbin cranium was identified as a Denisovan in June 2025 through the mitochondrial DNA and autosomal proteomics there were too few fossils to erect a proper taxon.
+Proactively proposed species names without type specimen designation for Denisovans include H. sapiens altaiensis or H. altaiensis (Derevianko, 2011), H. denisoviensis (Picq, 2011), H. denisovan (Gabriel & Mihaela, 2011), and H. denisova (Gunbin et al., 2012).